 - Coaching.
 Weekly group sessions with peers will help graduates stay on top of their study plan.
-Plus, graduates will meet one-on-one with their coach, a licensed OT practitioner, who can assist your progress.
+Plus, graduates will meet one-on-one with their coach, a licensed OT practitioner, who will aid in their progress.

 - Performance.
 We aim to have at least 85% of participants successfully pass the NBCOT exam within 3 months of graduation.

 Additional Student Resources